-Any resident of Ontario who has a valid Outdoors Card may apply to the draw for a controlled deer hunt validation.
 It is not necessary to purchase a Deer Licence prior to applying to the controlled deer hunt draw; however, hunters who receive a validation in the draw must purchase a Deer Licence before their validation will appear on their Licence Summary and before they can hunt in the controlled hunt.
-Each hunter who receives a validation in the draw is permitted to hunt deer in the WMU specified on their Licence Summary during the period indicated.
-If successful in the draw, the validation is for an antlerless or antlered deer, unless otherwise specified.
-Hunters who are not successful in the controlled deer hunt draw may not participate in the controlled deer hunt.
+Each hunter who receives a validation in the draw is permitted to hunt deer in the WMU specified on their Licence Summary during the period indicated, so long as they also meet the deer hunting requirements (p.46).
+The validation also identifies the type of deer that can be harvested on the hunter's deer tag during the period indicated.
+The validation is for an antlerless or antlered deer, unless the validation specifies antlered deer only.
+Whether a hunter has been successful in the antlerless deer draw is not relevant to the type of deer they can harvest during a controlled deer hunt season.
+Hunters who do not have a Licence Summary showing a controlled deer validation may not participate in the controlled deer hunt.